mxmgorin/gmboy/README.md

 - **Visual Filters**  – Apply grid, subpixel, scanline, dot-matrix, or vignette effects for a retro look.
 - **OpenGL** – Hardware-accelerated graphics with support for shaders and improved performance.
 - **ROM Scanning**  – Set a ROM directory and launch games directly from the menu.
+- **File Browser** – Load ROMs and save files easily from a built-in browser interface.
 - **Custom Controls**  – Rebind gamepad inputs and combos via `bindings.json`.
 - **Palettes**  – Switch between multiple color palettes or add your own in `palettes.json`.
 - **Settings**  – Adjust different aspects through the built-in menu or edit `config.json` manually.